MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/srs2-lifecycle-support.md

 > [!NOTE]
 > The latest version is always in the Servicing and Critical Updates servicing phase.
 This means that in the event that you encounter a code defect that warrants a critical update, you must have the latest version installed in order to receive a fix.
 All other supported versions will only be eligible to receive security updates.

-All support ends after the 12 (12) month lifecycle for a version has expired or if more than two updates have been released since then.
+All support ends after the twelve (12) month lifecycle for a version has expired or if more than two updates have been released since then.
 Then, customers must update to a supported version.

 All releases are listed in the [Microsoft Teams Rooms release notes](srs2-release-note.md).